MarsDex-2045/MarsDex-Client/README.md

 6. Reload the page again to make sure you receive your push id.

 ***Note:** Some IDE's (Like VSCode), will open the HTML itself in the browser, instead of simulating a webserver environment (Like IntelliJ/PHPStorm).
 This causes some weird behavior, so we suggest using PHPStorm/IntelliJ to inspect the project.*
-### Offsite deployment
-If you want, you can also visit the [version](https://project-ii.ti.howest.be/mars-23/) that is running on Howest's servers, which is fully working and identical to the one on this repo.

-## User Flow
-In order to make the review process easier, we provide you with a complete [user flow diagram](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/client/-/wikis/Markdown/User-Flow-SVG) that you can use to explore the features of our POC
 ## Development environment
 While this application has been made for standard desktop environments (16:9) in mind, the website should be flexible enough to also been used on mobile devices like phones and tablets.

 ## Account Credentials
 In the application, you can choose between creating an account & logging in with an account.
 At the time of writing (20/12/20), authentication is not yet implemented client-side, but when registering or logging in, you'll be automatically logged in as MaMiCo.

-To see all the mock accounts that are available in our DB, you can use the [following page](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/server/-/wikis/Configuration/Credentials#database-credentials) to get their credentials.
 ## File Structure
 ```
 ├── src